jaredwray/keyv/README.md

 ## Getting Started

 Keyv is a simple key-value storage system that supports multiple backends.
 It's designed to be a simple and consistent way to work with key-value stores.
+Here is a getting started guide: https://keyv.org/docs/

 To learn how to use Keyv, check out the [keyv](https://github.com/jaredwray/keyv/blob/main/packages/keyv/README.md) README.
 To learn how to use a specific storage adapter, check out the README for that adapter under [Storage Adapters](#storage-adapters).